Let Me Blow Ya Mind

-"Let Me Blow Ya Mind" is a song by American rapper Eve, featuring American singer Gwen Stefani.
-It was released on April 2, 2001, as the second and final single from Eve's second album, Scorpion (2001).
-It became Eve's highest-charting single on the US Billboard Hot 100 (alongside 2002's "Gangsta Lovin'"), peaking at number two on the week of August 18, 2001.
-Worldwide, the song reached number 29 in Canada, number four in Australia and the United Kingdom, and number one in Belgium (Flanders and Wallonia), Ireland, Norway and Switzerland.
+"Let Me Blow Ya Mind" is a song by American rapper Eve featuring American singer Gwen Stefani.
+It was released on April 2, 2001, as the second and final single from the former's second album, Scorpion.
+It became Eve's highest-charting single on the US Billboard Hot 100 (later tied with 2002's collaboration with Alicia Keys "Gangsta Lovin'"), peaking at number two on the week of August 18, 2001.
+Worldwide, the song reached number 29 in Canada, number four in Australia and the United Kingdom, and number one in Belgium (Flanders and Wallonia), Ireland, Norway, and Switzerland.

 The song was listed at number seven on the 2001 Pazz & Jop list, a survey of several hundred music critics conducted by Robert Christgau.
-It won a Grammy Award in 2002 for Best Rap/Sung Collaboration, which was a new category at the time.
-The music video won the 2001 MTV Video Music Award for Best Female Video.
+It won a Grammy Award in 2002 for Best Rap/Sung Collaboration at the 44th Annual Grammy Awards, which was a new category at the time.
+The music video won the MTV Video Music Award for Best Female Video at the 2001 MTV Video Music Awards.

 Composition and lyrics

-The song is performed in the key of G minor in common time with a tempo of 90 beats per minute.
+"Let Me Blow Ya Mind" was written completely by Eve and produced by Dr. Dre and Scott Storch for her 2001 album Scorpion.
+Eve had previously been signed by Dr. Dre, but had then been dropped from his Aftermath label for lack of direction.
+After her second deal with Ruff Ryders, she was able to reconnect with Dr. Dre.
 The lyrics address those who doubted Eve's ability to maintain mainstream popularity.

-The song came after Eve who had initially been signed by Dr. Dre at the age of 18 was dropped from his Aftermath label for lack of direction.
-After her second deal with Ruff Ryders, she was able to reconnect with Dr. Dre.
-It was a song that was written completely by Eve, usually only writing verses prior she wrote the chorus as well after being instructed by Dr. Dre to do so.
-Scott Storch was brought in to co-produce who Eve had known since the age of 15.
-There was an air of doubt from the label that the song would chart, because of the mix between Eve and Gwen Stefani for vocals, their chemistry was strong with an instant connection after meeting each other.
+Eve was told that the song was "never going to work"; however, her chemistry with Gwen Stefani was strong.
+The song is performed in the key of G minor with a tempo of 90 beats per minute.